bbalganjjm/natural_js/docs/implementation/m6-plan.md

 - Does Button need a public binder beyond native `button.disabled` and page-owned `addEventListener`?
 The M6 review should accept one concrete framework-owned busy/disabled use case or keep Button as a documented native-HTML contract; do not publish a click wrapper for convenience alone.[^legacy-button][^contract]
 - Should a standalone Select binder include multiple selection in its first slice, and should authored radio/checkbox groups remain Form-only?
 Confirm raw scalar versus array return and write types before naming public methods; preserve framework-reachable Form behavior without recreating the old generated-input styling.[^legacy-select][^form]
 - Pagination needs one agreed state/result/event contract for client and server modes.
-Decide whether page-visible IDs are supplied by the caller or derived inside List/Grid, while keeping `Rows` unchanged and avoiding a generic data slicing API.[^legacy-pagination][^rows]
+Decide whether page-visible IDs are supplied by the caller or derived inside List/Grid, while keeping pagination controls from mutating `Rows` and avoiding a generic data slicing API.[^legacy-pagination][^rows]
 - Form and Grid have some distinct native-control edge handling today.
 M6 should choose one private shared operation only where behavior is identical and measured code duplication or drift warrants it.[^form][^grid]
 - Firefox still cannot launch on the current Windows host.
 Do not mark that browser verified until the same suite runs on a working host.[^m4]